ethan-wit/ethan-wit.github.io/index.md

 ### [Electronic Device Bans and Academic Performance: New York City Public Schools](https://ethan-wit.github.io/EDB_NYC_AP.html)

-Measures the impact of the New York City Department of Education lifting their electronic device ban on school academic performance.
+Measures the impact of the New York City Department of Education lifting their electronic device ban on schools' academic performance.

 ## Coursework